vn2706/Multiple-Disease-Prediction-System/README.md

 The web-application has been deployed using the Streamlit framework.
 Streamlit is a Python framework that makes it easy to create web applications for data science and machine learning projects.
 It facilitates the creation of interactive web apps with just a few lines of code, and it's designed to be intuitive and easy to use.

 Installation procedure for Streamlit-

+Streamlit can be installed using pip.

+                  pip install streamlit
+                  pip install streamlit-option-menu

+The above commands help install streamlit and streamlit-option-menu.
+Streamlit requires Python 3.6 or a higher version.